evandhoffman/dicom-exporter/.github/copilot_instructions.md

   environment.

+## Import conventions

+- All imports must be placed at the top of the file.
+Never use conditional imports (imports inside `if`, `try`, or function bodies) unless absolutely necessary for circular dependency resolution.
+- All dependencies should be imported directly at the top.
+If a dependency is missing, the import will fail immediately with a clear error rather than deferring the failure to runtime.
+This ensures users know about missing dependencies as soon as they try to use the package.
+- Group imports in the standard order: stdlib, third-party, local/relative.
+Use `isort` to enforce this ordering automatically.

 ## Contribution notes

 - When opening a PR, include a brief description of changes and which tests were added